22 USC CHAPTER 103, SUBCHAPTER IV: MONITORING, EVALUATION, AND REPORTING

 (2) develop a mechanism for ensuring that support provided by the Corporation under subchapter II of this chapter is in addition to private investment;

-(4) develop standards for, and a method for ensuring, appropriate development performance of the Corporation's portfolio, including—
+(4) develop standards for, and a method for evaluating and documenting the development impacts of the Corporation's portfolio, including—

 (A) measurement of the projected and ex post development impact of a project; and